 Benefit-eligible employees have a choice of dental plans.
 Options include, Uniform Dental (Group 3000), a state of Washington preferred provider plan and DeltaCare (Group 3100), a managed care plan.
 The coverage options vary based on plan selection.
 Currently, employees do not pay a premium for dental insurance.

 Vision insurance is included with employee health insurance plans through Vision Service Plan (VSP).
 Contact VSP at 1.844.299.3041 for a list of vision providers or visit the VSP website at vsp.com.
-If you cannot get an appointment within 30 days with one of their providers, you can call and ask for a waiver to see a vision provider outside their network.
-Be sure to get prior approval from VSP to go outside their network; you will need to pay for the service and send a claim form to VSP (with the exception reference number) to be reimbursed (this is subject to change so contact VSP for instructions each year).
-Annual eye exams are covered in full and glasses and/or contact lenses are covered up to $150 over two calendar years.
+If you cannot get an appointment within 30 days with one of their providers, you can call and ask for a waiver to see a vision provider outside their network and to be reimbursed at the in-network rate.
+Be sure to get prior approval from VSP to go outside their network; you will need to pay for the service and send an out of network claim form to VSP (they will put a note on the file) to be reimbursed (this is subject to change so contact VSP for instructions each year).
+Annual eye exams are covered in full and glasses and/or contact lenses are covered up to $150 over two calendar years (subject to change).
+See https://ump.regence.com/pebb/benefits/vision for more info.
 Employees do not pay a separate premium for vision coverage.
 See Uniform Medical Plan (PEBB) Certificate of Coverage for more information.